johnquiruz/advocacy-website/README.md

-# What is Space Debris?
+# What is Space Cleanup for Kids?

 Created by: John Quiruz

-"What is Space Debris?" is a website that seeks to spread awareness to the growing problem of space junk accumulating in Earth's orbit.
+**Space Cleanup for Kids** is a website that seeks to spread awareness about the growing problem of space junk accumulating in Earth's orbit.
+This website is intended for young readers.

 ## Features